Toronto Transit Commission fares: Presto card

 The Presto card is a stored-value smartcard that can be used on the TTC, along with GO Transit, Union Pearson Express and eight other transit service providers across the Greater Toronto and Hamilton Area as well as on OC Transpo in Ottawa (similar to the Opus card used in the Greater Montreal area and Quebec City and the Compass Card used in the Metro Vancouver area).

 Using the Presto card on the TTC, a cardholder can pay adult single fares by default with the option of lower concessionary fares for senior, Fair Pass, post-secondary student, youth, or child riders.
 (Even though children ride free, a child Presto card allows the child to pass through the fare gates at unstaffed subway station entrances.)

-The Presto card can be optionally loaded with a TTC monthly pass which provides unlimited travel across the TTC network for the corresponding month selected.
-There is also concessionary pricing available for eligible senior, Fair Pass, post-secondary student, or youth riders.
-The 12-month pass is a commitment by an adult, senior or youth Presto cardholder to purchase 12 consecutive monthly passes, and receive a discounted monthly price for each pass.
+Post-secondary students can load a TTC monthly pass on their Presto card that provides unlimited travel across the TTC network for the corresponding month selected.
+The 12-month pass is a commitment by an adult Presto cardholder to purchase 12 consecutive monthly passes, and receive a discounted monthly price for each pass.
 Presto cardholders can add a monthly pass to their Presto card during the last twelve days of the previous month and the first eight days of the new month.

 When using a Presto card to pay a single fare, a two-hour transfer is automatically recorded.
 From the time of initial tap-on, the transfer is valid for two hours, during which passengers can enter and exit TTC vehicles or subway stations and change direction of travel repeatedly without having to pay any additional fare.